 And we’re not just talking about a little bismuth.
 According to this Popular Science article:

-Ironically, bismuth is known to cause some of the very symptoms it is used to treat – constipation, diarrhea, nausea and vomiting – plus others such as seizures, depression, muscle weakness, uncontrollable flapping movements of the hands, and ringing of the ears. (source1, source 2)
+Ironically, large amounts of bismuth can cause some of the very symptoms it is used to treat – constipation, diarrhea, nausea and vomiting.
+(1)

-For those reasons, plus the fact that it’s loaded with artificial dyes and other ingredients I want to avoid, I use time honored (and research supported) home remedies when the potami have a tummy ache.
-Now let’s get to that checklist!
+There is a newer, bismuth-free version that is made for kids, but like the original it contains artificial dyes and other ingredients I want to avoid.
+For that reason, I use time honored (and research supported) home remedies when my kids have a tummy ache.

 Question #1: Does it hurt to go potty?

-If so, it may be constipation.
-When this is the case, children sometimes complain that it hurts to go to the bathroom, or experience “Crampy pain that occurs an hour or two after a meal.” (source 1, source 2)
+This may indicate constipation.
+When this is the case, children sometimes complain that it hurts to go to the bathroom, or experience “Crampy pain that occurs an hour or two after a meal.”
+(2) (3)

 Question #2: Do you have diarrhea?